-Hayagreeva Multi-Specialty Hospital Inaugurated In Vanasthalipuram
+HAYAGREEVA MULTI-SPECIALTY HOSPITAL INAUGURATED IN VANASTHALIPURAM

 Just In

-Vanasthalipuram: - Hayagreeva Multi-Specialty Hospital was formally inaugurated today, marking a significant milestone in healthcare services in the...
+Hayagreeva Multi-Specialty Hospital was formally inaugurated today, marking a significant milestone in healthcare services in the region.

 Dr. Laxmi Madam, renowned physician and founder of Laxmi Hospitals, graced the occasion as the chief guest.
 Other distinguished guests included Swetha Madam, Srikanth Sir, Bhanu Madam, and Pramod Sir.